onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

    * Reused component: `CounterfactualSpectralWorld_Template`.
    * Why it transfers: spectral_tension and counterfactual separation patterns apply to physical spectra.
-   * What changes: model families are Hamiltonians; observables are energy level summaries.
+   * What changes: model families are Hamiltonians, observables are energy level summaries.

 ---